 Well, if you have made it through the 1-month beard or the awkward stage, you already have an idea of how the growth of your beard will look like.

-If you are just starting out to grow your beard, this guide should help you know what to expect along the way and how to handle the challenges you will encounter.
+If you are just starting to grow your beard, this guide should help you know what to expect along the way and how to handle the challenges you will encounter.

 If your beard appears patchy and has bald spots, you should not give up.
 If beard growth genes are on your side, patience and dedication should help you grow a full beard in 4 to 6 months.
 Even the best beards you see out there took time to grow.